 Contact us at email@example.com or 202-822-1333.
 The League of American Bicyclists is located at 1612 K Street NW, Suite 308, Washington, D.C.

 Andy Clarke was appointed to the position of President in April of 2004 after successfully leading efforts to create, interpret and implement the various transportation programs that are available to improve conditions for bicycling and walking as the League’s State and Local Advocacy Director.
 Before joining the League in February 2003, Clarke was on contract to provide technical assistance to the highly regarded Pedestrian and Bicycle Information Center on site at the Federal Highway Administration.
 In addition to his strong policy background, Clarke has managed a range of bicycle and pedestrian planning projects at the state and metropolitan levels and has worked extensively with state and local advocacy groups.
 Clarke is a 1984 graduate of the University of Birmingham, United Kingdom with an undergraduate degree in Law.
 He is on the Board of Directors for America Bikes, and a member of the Association of Pedestrian and Bicycling Professionals.

-Lili joined the League in June 2013 as the Development Officer.
+Lili joined the League in June 2013.
 Her responsibilities include just about anything development-related, including relationship-building and garnering financial support for the League’s programs through grants, individual gifts and other avenues.
 She holds bachelors and master’s degrees from Salisbury University, where she often returns with her bike, Betsy, to enjoy some of the best scenic routes on the Eastern Shore of Maryland.